East–West dichotomy

 In sociology, the East–West dichotomy is the perceived difference between the Eastern and the Western worlds.
 Cultural and religious rather than geographical in division, the boundaries of East and West are not fixed, but vary according to the criteria adopted by individuals using the term.

 Used in discussing such studies as management, economics, international relations, and linguistics, the concept is criticized for overlooking regional hybridity.

+Countries involved in BRICS (red) and countries involved in NATO (blue).
+These geopolitical divisions are sometimes seen to reflect the cultural and civilizational division between the Eastern and Western worlds, but more accurately reflect the subjective self-identification of a country’s government and political leadership.

 Divisions

 Conceptually, the boundaries are cultural, rather than geographical, as a result of which Australia and New Zealand are typically grouped in the West (despite being geographically in the east), while Islamic nations are, regardless of location, grouped in the East.
-However, there are a few Muslim-majority regions in Europe which do not fit this dichotomy.
 The culture line can be particularly difficult to place in regions of cultural diversity such as Bosnia and Herzegovina, whose citizens may themselves identify as East or West depending on ethnic or religious background.
 Further, residents of different parts of the world perceive the boundaries differently; for example, some Central European scholars define Russia as East, especially after Russia's turn to the East, but most agree that it is the West's complementary part, and Islamic nations regard it and other predominantly Christian nations as the West.